Mittelsteine: Location

-Despite its picturesque geographical location in the so-called Steine Depression (Obniżenie Ścinawki) between the Table Mountains and the Stone Mountains and its history reaching back to the 14th century, Mittelsteine was before the Second World War a highly industrialized village.
+Despite its picturesque geographical location in the so-called Ścinawka Depression (Obniżenie Ścinawki) between the Table Mountains and the Stone Mountains and its history reaching back to the 14th century, Mittelsteine/Ścinawka Średnia was before the Second World War a highly industrialized village.
 The hamlet was, for example, the site of a major power plant that supplied electricity to the electrified Silesian grid (the Elektrischer Bahnbetrieb in Schlesien) of the German railway system (see picture below) considered one of the most valuable assets of the Reich.
 It was a major railway junction already in the 19th century.
 Mittelsteine was thus a natural choice for the location of various industries.

 Today, the border crossing between the Czech Republic and Poland at Otovice–Tłumaczów is just 8.5 kmaway; while the nearest town in Germany, Zittau, is 179 km away.